jorgekue/delivery-master/README.md

         tags: [DEPLOY, CONFIG]
         envs: [INT, FUNC, PRE, HOT, PROD]
         time: '00:15'
+        role: Integrator
         execution: "auto"
 ...
 ```
 [Back to Table of Content ](#table-of-content)
 # Release Definition
-For each release we define then the concrete environments we will go through for your release and the concrete components based on the defined component types previously.
+For each release we define then the concrete environments we will go through for our release, the concrete roles and the concrete components based on the defined component types previously.
 We constrain the components to the deployment aspects in the attribute 'tags'.
 See example file /src/main/resources/release.yml.
 Below you find a first impression: